MChitral/HomeWealth/docs/PRODUCT_OWNER_REVIEW.md

 ### 2.6 Renewal & Refinancing ✅ **SIGNIFICANTLY ENHANCED**

-**Assessment:** Renewal and refinancing workflows are now comprehensive with guided processes.
+**Assessment:** Renewal and refinancing workflows are now comprehensive with guided processes and analytics.

 **Strengths:**